StakeLab-Zone/StakeLab/Charts/dydxprotocol/README.md

 # DYDX Protocol

-Helm chart to install DYDX protocol node.
+Helm chart to install dYdX nodes in Kubernetes

-This network is now in testnet.
+Note that this is specific to dYdX testnet (not in mainnet yet) and for testing purposes only